 1> if a Duplication Activation/Deactivation MAC CE is received activating the PDCP duplication of the DRB:

-2> indicate the activation of PDCP duplication of the DRB to upper layers.
+2> indicate the activation of PDCP duplication towards all associated RLC entities of the DRB to upper layers.

 1> if a Duplication Activation/Deactivation MAC CE is received deactivating the PDCP duplication of the DRB:

-2> indicate the deactivation of PDCP duplication of the DRB to upper layers.
+2> indicate the deactivation of PDCP duplication towards all associated RLC entities of the DRB to upper layers.